nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `list`

 #### Editing a student : `edit`
-Edits an existing student in the TAddress book.
-At least one of the optional fields must be provided.
+Edits an existing student in the TAddress book

 Format: `edit INDEX [n/NAME] [e/EMAIL] [g/GITHUB] [tl/TELEGRAM_HANDLE] [i/STUDENT_ID] [t/TAG]...`

+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
+The index **must be a positive integer** 1, 2, 3, …
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

+Examples:
+*  `edit 1 g/johnedit e/johndoe@example.com` Edits the github username and email address of the 1st student to be `johnedit` and `johndoe@example.com` respectively.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.

 #### Locating students by name : `find`
 Finds students whose names contain any of the given keywords.
 At least one keyword must be specified.